DeadLogic0/cs523-project3/README.txt

     Function to call in main:
       replay_last_GA()
-          function will display the best of every generation for the last GA on the GUI To fight against the AI put the code: global player
+          function will display the best of every generation for the last GA on the GUI To fight against the AI add the code:                before calling replay_last_GA() in the main global player
                                                 player = True

           The controls for controlling Mario will be the arrow keys(UP, DOWN, LEFT, RIGHT) To increase the duration of the matches change arena_max_duration(line 593) to a larger number